MicrosoftDocs/dynamics-365-fraud-protection/content/configure-user-access.md

 ### Roles

 - **AllAreas_Admin** – This high-level administrative account has full access to Fraud Protection.
 - **AllAreasEditor** – A user in this role is a power user who can view all areas and has permissions to use key Fraud Protection tools.
 - **AllAreasViewer** – A user in this role can view all areas of Fraud Protection and learn from the data, but can't do uploads or change settings.
 - **SupportAgent** – This role provides tailored access to Fraud Protection for support agents who work with your customers.
 A user in this role can view and work in the support tool, view the ontology, and assign customers to safe lists or block lists.
 - **FraudEngineer** – This role provides tailored access for fraud analysts and engineers in your organization who work with Fraud Protection.
 A user in this role has similar access to a user in the **AllAreasEditor** role.
 This user can access the data engineering information but doesn't have access to some configuration options.
 - **Risk_API** – This role provides access to the API but not to the user-facing tool.

-- **ManualReviewFraudManager**, **ManualReviewSeniorAnalyst**, **ManualReviewAnalyst** – These roles are used strictly internally and do not grant any user permissions in the Fraud Protection portal.
+- **ManualReviewFraudManager**, **ManualReviewSeniorAnalyst**, **ManualReviewAnalyst** – These roles are used only internally and don't grant any user permissions in the Fraud Protection portal.

 ### Permissions

-The following table shows the specific read/write permissions that users will have on each page in the Fraud Protection portal depending on their role(s):
+The following table shows the specific read/write permissions that users will have on each page in the Fraud Protection portal, depending on their roles.

 <table>
     <thead>